Universities

 Reducing stress levels

-In areas where students and staff spend most of their time, such as dormitories and lecture halls, maintaining RH levels between 30% – 60% in highly used areas may lower stress levels.1 A study comparing occupants in an environment with an RH level between 30% – 60% and those in drier conditions measured a 25% difference in stress response levels
+In areas where students and staff spend most of their time, such as dormitories and lecture halls, maintaining RH levels between 30% and 60% may lower stress levels.1 A study comparing occupants in an environment with an RH level between 30% – 60% and those in drier conditions measured a 25% difference in stress response levels

 Reducing the spread of viruses

-When the RH level is 23% or less, viruses retain about 70% – 77% infectivity compared to only 15–22% of viruses where the RH level is greater than or equal to 43%.2 Maintaining RH levels between 40 to 60 percent decreases bacteria and viruses in the air and hinders the development of fungi, mites, chemical interactions, and ozone production.
+When the RH level is 23% or less, viruses retain about 70-77% infectivity, compared to only 15–22% when the RH level is greater than or equal to 43%.2 Maintaining RH levels between 40 and 60 percent decreases bacteria and viruses in the air and hinders the development of fungi, mites, chemical interactions, and ozone production.

-Only 46% of university students 18-24 years old attending a two- or four-year college or university get an annual flu shot.3 Using non-pharmaceutical interventions like humidification to complement vaccinations is a safe, efficient, and easy way to reduce the spread of influenza and protect staff members and students.
+Only 46% of university students aged 18-24 attending a two- or four-year college or university get an annual flu shot.3 Using non-pharmaceutical interventions like humidification to complement vaccinations is a safe, efficient, and easy way to reduce the spread of influenza and protect staff members and students.

-An assessment administered to Villanova University undergraduate students found that 17% of those assessed said cold/flu/sore throats had affected their academic performance.4 Properly controlled RH reduces the spread of airborne viruses.
+An assessment administered to Villanova University undergraduate students found that 17% reported that colds flu/sore throats had affected their academic performance.4 Properly controlled RH reduces the spread of airborne viruses.

 Decreased absences

-Maintain the recommended RH level, especially within dormitories and cafeterias, to lessen the impact of contagious respiratory illnesses like seasonal influenza and the SARS-CoV-2 virus.
+Maintain the recommended RH level, especially in dormitories and cafeterias, to reduce the impact of contagious respiratory illnesses such as seasonal influenza and SARS-CoV-2.

 Absences of staff, faculty, and students increase during the dry winter months, often due to chronic